-- QSet instance (QSI)-A QSI is a logical entity that refers to a set of eight VOQs that reside on the switch fabric.
+- QSet instance (QSI)-A QSI is a logical entity that refers to a set of eight queues.
 Each port in the switch is automatically associated with a QSI.
-The QSI represents all the ingress Traffic Manager (TM) physical VOQs (pVOQs) associated with the port to which the QSI is attached. - QSet profile (QSP)-a profile associated with each QSI that defines the output scheduling behavior for the ingress TM pVOQs associated with the QSet instance.
-There are four pre-defined profiles, with QSP 1 serving as the default profile that is automatically assigned to each QSI.
-See "QSet Profiles" on page 21-13. - Weighted Random Early Detection (WRED) profile-a WRED profile (WRP) is associated with each QSet profile to provide admission control for each QSet.
-Up to four WRPs are supported, with WRP 1 serving as the default profile automatically assigned to each QSP.
+On the OmniSwitch 10K, the QSI represents all the ingress Traffic Manager (TM) physical VOQs (pVOQs) associated with the port to which the QSI is attached (see "OmniSwitch 10K Queue Management" on page 23-14. - QSet profile (QSP)-a profile associated with each QSI that defines the output scheduling behavior for the queues associated with the QSet instance.
+There are four pre-defined profiles on the OmniSwitch 10K and one pre-defined profile on the OmniSwitch 6900, with QSP 1 serving as the default profile that is automatically assigned to each QSI.
+See "QSet Profiles" on page 23-12. - Weighted Random Early Detection (WRED) profile-a WRED profile (WRP) is associated with each QSet profile to provide admission control for each QSet.
+Up to four WRPs are supported on the OmniSwitch 10K and one WRP is supported on the OmniSwitch 6900, with WRP 1 serving as the default profile automatically assigned to each QSP.
 Profiles 2-4 are user-configurable to apply custom WRED settings.
-See "WRED Profiles" on page 21-15.
+See "WRED Profiles" on page 23-14.